cratstarc/opndrive/docs/architecture/frontend.md

 # Frontend Architecture

-This document explains the frontend architecture of OpnDrive, including design patterns, component organization, and development workflows.
+This document explains the frontend architecture of Opndrive, including design patterns, component organization, and development workflows.

 ## Architecture Overview

-OpnDrive's frontend is built with **Next.js 15** using the App Router, following enterprise-grade patterns inspired by applications like Google Drive, Dropbox, and Notion.
+Opndrive's frontend is built with **Next.js 15** using the App Router, following enterprise-grade patterns inspired by applications like Google Drive, Dropbox, and Notion.